The Ministry of Health has established a long COVID programme with the goal of supporting patients with long COVID in the New Zealand context.

-The Ministry of Health funded the “Impacts of COVID-19 in Aotearoa—Ngā Kawekawe o Mate Korona” study, run by Victoria University of Wellington.
-This study aims to understand the experiences of people in Aotearoa New Zealand who have had COVID-19 and to learn about the short and longer-term impacts of COVID-19 on the health and well-being of individuals, whānau and families.
+The Ministry of Health has funded a number of research projects on the ongoing impacts of COVID-19 and future pandemic responses.
+In August 2021, Victoria University of Wellington was funded to undertake the “Impacts of COVID-19 in Aotearoa—Ngā Kawekawe o Mate Korona” study.
+This study aims to understand the experiences of people in Aotearoa New Zealand who have had COVID-19, and to learn about the short and longer-term impacts of COVID-19 on the health and well-being of individuals, whānau and families.

 The study focuses particularly on Māori, Pacific peoples, people with disabilities (including long COVID), and people who developed COVID-19 through their employment.
 The study was completed in August 2022 with its findings recently made available.
 The report puts forward 33 recommendations for planning for future pandemic preparedness.
 The lead health agencies will work together to consider the recommendations of the study and explore an implementation plan for agreed outcomes.